A personalized, responsive advice app

 User Research

 To better understand what real users would want from an advice app, I conducted initial rounds of user research in the form of in-person interviews.
-I began by defining clear research goals to understand how people go about receiving advice, more specifically from an online platform, and what they would want from an advice app.
+I began by defining clear research goals to understand how people go about receiving advice, more specifically from an online platform, and what they would want from this experience.
 After my interviews, I used the answers to populate an affinity map to better understand and categorize the most essential user needs.
 What I found was that most users desires aligned with what Quora and JustAnswer lacked; mainly a transparent payment structure, vetted and certified experts, a wide range of topics, and trustworthy advice.
+By synthesizing competitive intelligence and user research, Bravura delivers a sleek, frictionless experience that redefines the digital advice landscape.

 Methods